PATRIC3/p3_docs/docroot/tutorial/metagenomic_binning/metagenomic_binning.rst

 Basic Steps
 ===========

-1. Log in to the Patric web site with your Patric credentials.
+1. Log in to the PATRIC web site with your PATRIC credentials.

 2. Provide an input file.